microsoft/finops-toolkit/docs-mslearn/conduct-iteration.md

 Use the information following as a guide to select the right FinOps capabilities based on your role, experience, and current priorities.
 It isn't an all-inclusive list of considerations.
 We encourage you to select all from one group or pick and choose across groups based on your current needs.
 It's merely an aid to help you get started.

 1. If your team is new to FinOps with little to moderate experience with cost management and optimization, we recommend starting with the basics:
-    1. Data analysis
+    1. Reporting and analytics
     2. Forecasting
-    3. Budget management
+    3. Budgeting
-    4. Resource utilization and efficiency
+    4. Workload optimization
-    5. Managing anomalies
+    5. Anomaly management
 2. If you're building a new FinOps team or interested in driving awareness and adoption of FinOps, start with:
-    1. Establishing a FinOps decision and accountability structure (steering committee)
+    1. FinOps practice operations
     2. Onboarding workloads
-    3. Establishing FinOps culture
+    3. FinOps assessment
     4. FinOps education and enablement
+    5. Forecasting
 3. If your team knows Microsoft Cloud's FinOps tools well and needs to manage costs in a big company where ownership is sometimes shared, consider the following:
+    1. Allocation
+    2. Invoicing and chargeback
+    3. Rate optimization
 4. If your team is well-versed in the fundamentals of Microsoft Cloud's FinOps tools and is tasked with managing costs across a large organization with distributed and occasionally shared ownership, you might want to consider the following:
     1. Cost allocation
     2. Managing shared costs